 Conditions of Fellowships

 Applicants for fellowships are required to make a full declaration to IUBMB of all other support received in connection with the proposed visit.
 A fellowship cannot be used to supplement scientific visits otherwise fully covered.
 Fellowships will not be awarded to attend courses, symposia, meetings or congresses.
-Applicants must be residents of countries that are members of IUBMB and should generally be graduate students or young researchers under the age of 35.
+Applicants must be residents of countries that are members of IUBMB and should generally be graduate students or junior researchers within 10 years of receiving PhD.
 Retrospective applications will not be considered.
-Applications from individuals who have received a Wood-Whelan Fellowship previously are discouraged.
+Applications from individuals who have received a Wood-Whelan Fellowship previously are not eligible.

-- Details of the research proposal of about two A4-sized pages indicating clearly:
+- Details of the research proposal indicating clearly:

 - the nature of the project and the type of experiments to be carried out;